shader-slang/slang/docs/user-guide/02-conventional-features.md

 It is allowed to pass a sized array as argument to an unsized array parameter when calling a function.

-Array types has a `getCount()` memeber function that returns the length of the array.
+Array types has a `getCount()` member function that returns the length of the array.

 ```hlsl
 int f( int b[] )